 I was planning a blog post about our fun night at El Oasis and the pollera exhibition, and my good friend and fellow blogger Kris beat me to it!
 She did a great job of capturing the magic of pollera.
 Enjoy!

+Editor’s note: Since we posted this entry, Panama has begun enforcing its immigration and visa laws more tightly.
+Officially, it’s no longer feasible to do a “quick” border crossing in order to renew your visa.
+Rio Sereno and San Vito are still worth a visit, though!
 With three months under our belts as Panamanian expats (where the heck did the time go??) we’ve passed a new milestone – our first border run.
 Everyone who enters Panama gets a tourist visa good for 180 days.
 But driving is the catch for people like us who are here for the long haul and don’t yet have a permanent residency visa.
 Although we have another 90 days to play tourist, we’re only allowed to drive with our California drivers’ licenses for the first 90.
-Soooo – to remain legal drivers in Panama, we had to cross the border into Costa Rica, spend the night, and then come back in with new stamps on our passports and the clock re-set.
-Bada bing, we’re good to go for three more months!
+Soooo – to remain legal drivers in Panama, we had to cross the border into Costa Rica, spend the night, and then come back…

 Exactly two weeks from today, we’re hopping that red-eye flight to our new life in Panama.
 We just know you’re on the edge of your seats, wondering what we’re up to – so here’s a little status report!